yoyosource/BOTC-HomeBrew/scripts/FoFRedesign.md

 ### Outsider
 **Sommelier**: Each night one player who would receive a potion might receive one of the opposite alignment instead.
-**Student**: You may not nominate or vote if you had a eye the cauldron since dusk.
+**Student**: You may not nominate or vote if you have eyed the cauldron since dusk.
 **Butterfingers**: When you are executed, each good potion in play becomes an empty potion.
 **Tramp**: Each day & night cycle a player might receive false information.
 When you die, if you were mad that you are the Tramp, you keep your ability. https://game-icons.net/1x1/delapouite/bindle.html

 ### Townsfolk
 **Botanist**: You start knowing 2 good characters; 1 is in play and 1 is a demon bluff.
 **Toll Inspector**: Each night eye the cauldron.
-**Clerk**: Each night, you learn a type of potion that an evil player (not a traveller) has received tonight, or if none has been received.
+***Clerk***: Each night, you learn a type of potion that an evil player (not a traveller) has received tonight, or if none has been received.
 **Connoisseur**: Each day, you may visit the storyteller to learn a player that is a non-neutral execution for your team today.
 If you did not use this ability the last day you learn 2 players instead.
 ***Tasseograph***: Each night*, you learn if a Demon was chosen by a good player tonight.
-**Druid**: Each night* you may choose a dead player; learn their character type and might receive an evil potion.
+**Druid**: Each night* you may choose a dead player; learn their character type and you might receive an evil potion.
 **Baptist**: Each night*, choose 2 living players (not yourself), they might receive a potion.
 If either received an evil potion you cannot die tonight.
 **Merchant**: Each night* either 1) receive a potion, or if you hold a potion 2) choose a potion you think you are holding and a player (not yourself) to receive that potion.
 **Distiller**: Once per game at night, for each player an empty potion they hold is replaced with a good potion.